About Leadership Great South Coast

 This program is intellectually stimulating and experiential, designed to develop the skills and knowledge of aspiring leaders through contact with real community leaders in the context of community issues.

 - Develop a keener sense of leadership responsibility

 - Think laterally, examine problems systematically and find creative solutions

 - Establish a lasting set of personal and professional cross sectors links

 - Develop an understanding and appreciation of diversity

 - Commit and contribute to LGSC Alumni network offering expertise as a community resource.

-GOVERNANCE – Leadership Great South Coast Committee Members
+GOVERNANCE – Leadership Great South Coast Board Members

 JILL PARKER Chair (GAICD)

 Dr. BERNADETTE NORTHEAST Coordinator, Volunteers Warrnambool (GAICD)